 Named for that classic gin cocktail, Gimlet is all class.
 An airy, elegant space in the 1920s Cavendish House building, it features a marble bar and plush booth seating.
 This recent addition to super-chef Andrew McConnell’s empire offers contemporary, European-inspired fare.
 The menu’s driven by the seasons – as is the gin and tonic, which is tweaked through the year.
 Heading the cocktail list is, of course, the gimlet, which gets a native twist with Geraldton wax.

 This Chinatown bar ticks all the Melbourne boxes.
 It’s down a laneway and has a rooftop – with a retractable roof so tipples go down nicely in any weather.
 Union Electric’s rooftop gin garden is high on our list because of their OTT G&T, which changes every week.
-Pop in and find out which gin is being mixed with quality tonic water, and topped with an OTT garnish.
-Or just keep coming back for eternal favourites like the 'bush apple sour' made with Australian bush apple gin.
+Pop in and find out which gin is being mixed with quality tonic water, and topped with a theatrical garnish.
+Or just keep coming back for eternal favourites like the 'bush apple sour' made with native pink gin.

 Bored of basic G&Ts at the bar?
 Melbourne's largest bar and games venue is a high-end playground for adults.
 Have a hit of ping pong, rule the shuffleboard courts, test your aim in the darts booth or enter virtual reality.
 Then shake up your order with a Patient Wolf Gin from Ballers Clubhouse's 'don't be a basic baller' menu.
 The Melbourne-distilled gin is topped up with soda and zingy fresh grapefruit.